MIT-Imperial College London Seed Fund

-Through an annual call for proposals, the fund primarily supports travel costs for exchange between teams at MIT and Imperial College London.
 Grants will range between $30,000 and $50,000 for an eighteen-month project period.
-Both the Imperial and MIT teams have access to the online application portal, and either may take the lead in completing the application.
-Both teams must be identified in the proposal.
+Teams from both institutions have access to the online application portal, and any of the teams may take the lead in completing the application.

 Priority will be given to projects that: